kevinsun0904/git-workshop-test/README.markdown

 Be forewarned, this next step is going to be hard.
 We will need to add some content to cses.txt.

-Open `cses.txt` and type whatever you want! (e.g. something like "I love open source")
+Open `opensource.txt` and type whatever you want! (e.g. something like "I love open source")

 Then **save** the file